nikhilp1234567/recursive-RL-social-media-post-optimizer/Brand Strategy Report File.md

 - For a Business: Core Brand Philosophy: What are the foundational beliefs that guide the company's actions and product development?
 - Inferred Business Objectives: What are the primary business goals the brand can support? (e.g., lead generation, talent attraction, market leadership, community building).

-4. Audience Personas Develop three distinct audience personas.
+4. Audience PersonasDevelop three distinct audience personas.
 For each persona, provide the following in detail:

 - A. Persona Profile: A rich description of who they are.
 - B. Core Pain Points: List 5-7 key problems, phrased in the first person ("I struggle with...").